 The Green New Deal

-Only by directly addressing the interlinked causes of the crises can we safeguard the climatic conditions in which human civilisation is possible.
-Respond in time, with a plan to transform the economy and finance, reversing inequality as we decarbonise, and we can lay the foundations for the emergence of a set of resilient low-carbon high well-being economies, rich in jobs and based on independent sources of energy supply, and in which communities can thrive.
+Only by directly addressing the interlinked causes of these crises can we safeguard the climatic conditions in which human civilisation is possible.
+Respond in time, with a plan to transform the economy and finance, reversing inequality as we decarbonise, and we can lay the foundations for resilient, low-carbon high well-being economies, rich in fulfilling jobs, based on independent sources of energy supply, and in which communities can thrive.